vectordotdev/vector/docs/highlights/2020-10-28-new-aws-components.md

 pr_numbers: [4101, 4779]
 release: "0.11.0"
 hide_on_release_notes: false
-tags: ["type: announcement", "domain: sources", "platform: aws"]
+tags: ["type: new feature", "domain: sources", "platform: aws"]
 ---

 Getting observability data out of AWS can sometimes feel like you're in a